LogtalkDotOrg/logtalk3/scripts/pack-experimental/logtalk/README.md

 in operator and meta-predicate handling) can cause portability issues and different behavior in corner cases.

-The pack version of Logtalk is mainly targeted for the *deployment* of applications.
-For *development*, using the installers available from the Logtalk website are advisable as they provide a better user experience.
+The pack version of Logtalk is mainly targeted for specific application *deployment* scenarios.
+For *development*, using one of the installers available from the Logtalk website is strongly advised for a much better user experience.

 Installing this pack simplifies loading Logtalk on-demand by simply using the directive (or the corresponding query):